AI Use Cases/Healthcare

 What is the timeframe to deploy AI programmatic ad bidding?

-Deployment typically takes 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping and Epic/Cerner/athenahealth connector setup; weeks 4-6 cover historical data ingestion and model training on your payer mix and campaign performance; weeks 7-10 include UAT and compliance validation with your Revenue Cycle and IT teams; weeks 11-14 are soft launch and optimization tuning.
-Most Healthcare clients see measurable results - 15-20% cost-per-appointment improvement and bid optimization recommendations - within 60 days of go-live as the model stabilizes on your encounter data.
+A rollout like this is scoped to show measurable results within 60 days of go-live as the model stabilizes on your encounter data - the 60-day target: a 15-20% cost-per-appointment improvement and the first bid optimization recommendations in production.

 What does success look like at 30, 60, and 90 days?